 The LCB recognizes that when the regulatory structure of the current cannabis regulatory system was developed, mistakes were made.
 It's also important that the public has a clear understanding of the laws surrounding what the LCB is responsible for when it comes to cannabis industry.

 A new state law (E2SHB 2870) created pathways for those disproportionately harmed by the war on drugs to potentially gain a license for retailing cannabis.
 Under the new law, a Social Equity Task Force, was created.
 The Social Equity Task Force will later inform the LCB of the criteria for issuing additional cannabis retail licenses to persons disproportionately harmed by the war on drugs.

-In order to gain a broad perspective that represents the feelings and experiences about the current cannabis system held by those from communities of color, the LCB has scheduled three virtual meetings.
-During these meetings, you will be encouraged to share your thoughts, and the LCB will update you on the upcoming work of the Task Force.
-The LCB will also provide clarification of the roles of the LCB, the Social Equity Task Force, and the Legislature and Governor when it comes to the Social Equity Task Force.
+In order to gain a broad perspective that represents the feelings and experiences about the current cannabis system held by those from communities of color, the LCB held three virtual meetings.
+During the meetings, particpants were encouraged to share their thoughts, and the LCB provided updates on the upcoming work of the Task Force.
+The LCB also provided clarification of the roles of the LCB, the Social Equity Task Force, and the Legislature and Governor when it comes to the Social Equity Task Force.

 - Speak to the LCB about your experience trying to obtain a cannabis license.